Update: Updated in 2026 with newer MongoDB version.

 This article contains instructions how to run Unifi Controller from Ubiquiti via podman from Fedora, CentOS, RHEL, clones or pretty much any Linux distribution as long as it is version 5.x or higher.
-I tested this on Fedora 40 running with SELinux in enforcing mode and rootless containers via quadlets.
+I tested this on Fedora versions 40-43 running with SELinux in enforcing mode and rootless containers via quadlets.

 We will create two containers and a pod.
 But before that, let’s create a volume for MongoDB database: